 Peaceful and Untouched Ta Van Homestay service

 Life in Ta Van Village doesn’t get much affected by the booming tourism service in the recent year.
 The minorities group would go on with their everyday activities as if nothing has happened.
-Some seldomly get shy to start the conversation with the tourists, making the homestay services in Ta Van special.
+Some seldom get shy to start the conversation with the tourists, making the homestay services in Ta Van special.
 You get to truly enjoy a day as a part of the real minority group.

-Houses here are built along the slope of the rice paddy terrace fields, and are made out of wood entirely.
+Houses here are built along the slope of the rice paddy terrace fields and are made out of wood entirely.
 The view from these houses is simply stunning.
-Anyone who decides to stay overnight here will be speechless to wake up with such an amazing view, a view that you won’t never ever see in your daily city life.
+Anyone who decides to stay overnight here will be speechless to wake up with such an amazing view, a view that you won’t ever see in your daily city life.

 Ta Van Homestay service in Sapa

 Despite the fact that electricity has been in the village for less than the decade, the people here don’t heavily rely on it.
 They go farming at dawn and get back home at sunset.
 The village can actually get really quiet during the day and becomes exceedingly crowded with all sort of entertaining at night.
 The people in Ta Van Village would gather together and do their usual nightly musical show routine to celebrate a whole day of hard working.
 There will be traditional fan dancing, bamboo dancing, multi bamboo flute dancing, etc., all are dancing around the huge campfire.